williamlmetcalf/FrontEndTests/README.md

 The UI will have a button labeled "Review Payment Details" which will take you to the next step.

-### 2. Review Payment Information
+#### 2. Review Payment Information
-In this workflow step you will display the information entered in the previous step for the user to review.
+This workflow step will display the information entered in the previous step for the user to review:
 * Display First and Last Name together as one field called "name"
 * Show email as a mailto link
 * Show the amount formatted as valid currency ($#,###.##)

 The UI will have two buttons
-* A Back button that will return the user to the previous step
+* A button labeled "Back" that will return the user to the previous step
-* A submit button which will take the user to the next step
+* A button labeled "Submit Payment" which will take the user to the next step

-### 3. Confirmation
+#### 3. Confirmation
 In this workflow step you will simply display a message to the user that their payment has been submitted successfully.